andywong418/glexport-test/README.md

 glexport-test
 =============

 **glexport-test** is the backend focused take home interview project for Flexport Engineering.
-The Flexport backend is written in Ruby on Rails, and while its influence is obvious, this project is designed to be framework agnostic.

-Given a database with already seeded tables and data, please create a `GET index` endpoint `/api/v1/shipments` according to the specification as described in `api/v1/shipments_spec.rb`
+Given a database with already seeded tables and data, please create a database-backed web application server that responds to a URL and returns json.
+More specifically, your web server will respond to the `GET index` endpoint `/api/v1/shipments` and return data according to the specification as described in `api/v1/shipments_spec.rb`

+The Flexport backend is written in Ruby on Rails, and while its influence is obvious, this project is designed to be language and framework agnostic.
+Your web server can be written in Python with Django/Flask, Javascript with Node+Express, or something more exotic.
+The tests are written in rspec+Ruby, but should be very readable even if you don't know any Ruby: All they do is ping a URL and inspect the json response.

 Instructions
 ------------